 Amasra Regional Specialties

-Some typical seafood dishes in Amasra include hamsi (anchovies), tava (turbot), istravit (mackarel), levrek (seabass), lüfer (bluefish), and somon (salmon).
+Some typical seafood dishes in Amasra include hamsi (anchovies), tava (turbot), istravit (mackrel), levrek (seabass), lüfer (bluefish), and somon (salmon).
 Of course, there are also plenty of other fish varieties, but we’ve listed the most popular.

-Honey yogurt — Yogurt with honey (known as Ballı Yoğurt) is a staple on the dessert menu of practically every restaurant in Amasra.
+Honey Yogurt: Yogurt with honey (known as Ballı Yoğurt) is a staple on the dessert menu of practically every restaurant in Amasra.
 It’s a delicious and healthy way to end your meal, and can also be topped with crushed nuts.

-Wooden souvenirs — The entire province of Bartin is famous for its wood handicrafts, including wooden spoons, salt and pepper shakers, trays, souvenir wooden houses, and much more.
+Wooden Souvenirs: The entire province of Bartin is famous for its wood handicrafts, including wooden spoons, salt and pepper shakers, trays, souvenir wooden houses, and much more.
 One of the best places to buy these souvenirs is at the local city bazaar (known as Çekiciler Çarşısı) — click here for the Google Map coordinates.

 How To Get To Amasra

-By Airplane — Amasra does not have an airport in the city, but no worries: you can fly into the nearby Zonguldak Airport (code ONQ), which is 50 km (31 mi) from Amasra.
+By Airplane: Amasra does not have an airport in the city, but no worries: you can fly into the nearby Zonguldak Airport (code ONQ), which is 50 km (31 mi) from Amasra.
 There are regular flights from Istanbul starting at just 750 TL for a one-way ticket.

 However, we recommend checking the flight schedule ahead of time, since this route doesn’t fly every day.